 Who is eligible to apply for the program?

 K9s For Warriors provides for veterans who became disabled while serving our country on or after 9/11/01.
 Applicants must have a verified clinical diagnosis of PTSD, TBI, or MST to qualify for our program.
 At this time, K9s For Warriors does not provide service dogs to individuals who are legally blind or hearing impaired.

 How much does the program cost?

 The cost to train and place a service dog is approximately $27,000.
-However, there is no cost to veterans to attend training, nor to receive a service dog, other than travel to and from K9s For Warriors.
+However, there is no cost to veterans to attend training and receive a service dog, other than travel to and from K9s For Warriors.
 Alternatively, we have a list of organizations that may be able to help with travel.
-(You will be responsible for expenses such as souvenirs, tobacco, etc.)

 Is there a waitlist?

 Yes, at this time the waitlist is about 18 months.
 However, changes are known to happen that allow applicants to arrive months ahead of their scheduled date.

 Our dogs are rescued from shelters and donated by the public; we do not use specific breeds.
 Due to insurance restrictions and state sanctions we are unable to use breeds including Pit Bulls, Dobermans, Chow Chows, Rottweilers and Dalmatians.

 We will consider mixes of these breeds so long as their commonly negative traits are not predominant.
 Although we must turn away these breeds for our mission, we fully support and encourage the rescue and adoption of all homeless animals.